julianburr/sketch-plugin-boilerplate/README.md

  - [ ] Create useful documentation (integrated into a simple github.io page)
  - [ ] Create tutorials for JS developers to get started with Sketch plugins
  - [x] ~~Implement testing ([Jest](https://facebook.github.io/jest/)?)~~ *- Note: using [sketchtool](https://www.sketchapp.com/tool/) for accessing Sketch files and running plugin commands, however using own util functions, since the [node package](https://github.com/marekhrabe/sketchtool) does not seem to be maintained anymore (currently at version 39.x)*
+ - [ ] Migrate the webview build from webpack to rollup, so we only have one build system to care about
  - [ ] Try to use WKUser​Content​Controller without the xcode framework (would get rid of one dependecy?!)